It’s easy to feel like one person can’t make a difference. The world has so many big problems, and they often seem impossible to solve.

 Most importantly, there are already a lot of doctors in the developed world, so if you don’t become a doctor, someone else will be available to perform the most critical procedures.
 Additional doctors therefore only enable us to carry out procedures that deliver less significant and less certain results.

 This last point is illustrated by the chart below, which compares the impact of doctors in different countries.
-The y-axis shows the amount of ill health in the population, measured in Disability-Adjusted Life Years (aka “DALYs”) per 100,000 people, where one DALY equals one year of life lost due to ill health.
+The y-axis shows the amount of ill health in the population, measured in disability-adjusted life years (DALYs) per 100,000 people, where one DALY equals one year of life lost due to ill health.
 The x-axis shows the number of doctors per 100,000 people.

 You can see that the curve goes nearly flat once you have more than 150 doctors per 100,000 people.
 After this point (which almost all developed countries meet), additional doctors only achieve a small impact on average.

 In fact, in the next article, we’ll show how almost any college graduate can do more to save lives than a typical doctor.
-And in the guide, we’ll cover many other examples of common but ineffective attempts to do good.
+And in the rest of the career guide, we’ll cover many other examples of common but ineffective attempts to do good.

-These findings motivated Greg to switch from clinical medicine into public health, for reasons we’ll explain over the rest of the guide.
+These findings motivated Greg to switch from clinical medicine into biosecurity, for reasons we’ll explain over the rest of the guide.